zfaustk/KHGraphDB/docs/derived.md

 cites the world.
 A member of this
 Type is never a source of itself.

+A new recipe is a new Type.
+The name moves.
+The old Type keeps its KHID and its soup.
+Compact does not punish history.

 NOTE is a vertex.
 SEEN is a hop.
 A note is not a view.
 The Pos lives on the page.
 Stamp before the hop, or